alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 $dev bundle install
 ```

 You can see that the gems required for content-publisher are installed!
-However, anything you do here won't persist - if you were to quit the container and then re-enter in exactly the same way, all the gems would need to be re-installed again.
+However, anything you do here won't persist - if you were to quit the container and then go back in exactly the same way, all the gems would need to be re-installed again.

 By default gems are saved to `/usr/local/bundle` within the container.
 But everything in the container is destroyed and reset to the image when it's shut down.